Monday, November 27, 2023

 Before internalizing mortality, life is characterized by a sense of invincibility and the pursuit of transient pleasures.
 However, after this existential awakening, we often experience a shift in priorities, values, and perspectives, embracing life with a newfound sense of purpose, gratitude, and wisdom.

-In this following, some aspects of contrasts between life before and after the internalization of mortality are highlighted.
+In this following, some aspects of contrasts between life before and after the internalization of mortality are cataloged.

 2. Life before the Internalization of Mortality